Why was the chainsaw invented?

-I don’t think doctors using it would be required to don chainsaw chaps and other safety gear before using!
+Doctors would not have been required to wear chainsaw chaps and other safety gear before using this primitive chainsaw.

 You can see the first chainsaw being used in this image – notice how much smaller it is than our modern chainsaws.